zendframework/zend-expressive/doc/book/usage-examples.md

     ]);

 // PATCH
-// This example builds on the one above. zend-expressive allows you to specify
+// This example builds on the one above.
+Expressive allows you to specify
 // the same path for a route matching on a different HTTP method, and
 // corresponding to different middleware.
 $app->patch('/post/{id}', 'UpdatePost')